GlizzyChief/SillyTavern-1.8.4-fix-chrome/README.md

 This is a patched version of SillyTavern 1.8.4 which adds support for Poe using selenium webdriver.
 It can be used the same way as SillyTavern 1.8.4.
 Just input your p-b cookie and have a blast!

+NOTE: this is an alternate version of the fix, using chrome instead of firefox.
+Please use it if the firefox version doesn't work for you.

 # Instructions

 NOTE: Please select ChatPGT as the model.
 Choosing Assistant automatically switches to ChatGPT, but still please do so manually.